transportkollektiv/digitransit-setup/src/datasources.rst

 ParkAPI format is also descriped in JSON schema https://github.com/offenesdresden/ParkAPI/wiki/city.json

-A Map representation of the data can be found `here <https://parkendd.de/en/map.html#Dresden>`_.
+A map representation of the data can be found `here <https://parkendd.de/en/map.html#Dresden>`_.
 You can find the integrated cities in the dropdown on the top right or in the `github repo <https://github.com/offenesdresden/ParkAPI/tree/master/park_api/cities>`_.
 To integrate new cities you can look a the `Sample_City script <https://github.com/offenesdresden/ParkAPI/blob/master/park_api/cities/Sample_City.py>`_ and the `repos readme <https://github.com/offenesdresden/ParkAPI#adding-support-for-a-new-city>`_.

 A public API for all integrated cities is available at  ``https://api.parkendd.de/``.